 Criminal Justice & Corrections Schools in California

-In this state, Criminal Justice & Corrections is the 53rd most popular major out of a total 260 majors commonly available.
+In terms of popularity, Criminal Justice & Corrections is the 53rd most popular major in the state out of a total 260 majors commonly available.

 Education Levels of Criminal Justice & Corrections Majors in California

 Criminal Justice majors in the state tend to have the following degree levels:

 In California, a criminal justice major is more popular with men than with women.

 The racial distribution of criminal justice majors in California is as follows:

 - Black or African American: 5.2%

 - Hispanic or Latino: 58.9%